 Since turning 19 and becoming a Senior/‘Master’, my typical week has become quite different to what it used to be.
 I coach the under 18s 3 times a week, 2 of which I then get in and train afterwards.
 However, living at home while attending university has resulted in being able to attend public lane swimming sessions at my local pool.
 With all the time we’ve had this year I’ve been going near enough every day in order to keep up my stamina and practise for some of the tests included in the GB trial criteria.

 A fair few of my greatest achievements in synchro came in 2019.
 Firstly, achieving bronze with my team at the National Combo Cup in a category of 18, and then later in the year winning gold in both team and duet at the National Masters Championships.
-In February of 2020 I also achieved a skill grade 5 Silver, which qualified me to compete at British Championships as well as attend GB trials.
-Both of these unfortunately had to be cancelled, but I am hoping they will get to go ahead this year.
+In February of 2020 I also achieved a skill grade 5 Silver, which qualifies me to compete at British Championships as well as attend GB trials, both of which I have now been to!